-Registration for the £10,000 Small Business Support Grant closed at 23.59 on Wednesday 20 May 2020
+Registration for the £10,000 Small Business Support Grant is now closed

 Further information - FAQs and email support

 Find further information in the frequently asked questions on the Small Business Support Grant (PDF, 1.06MB).